 What is Opiate Addiction?

 Two out of every three American adults with a diagnosable opiate abuse disorder began abusing opiates before the age of 25.
-The opioid epidemic has been raging on for the past several decades, and because addiction is a disease that does not discriminate, every demographic has been deeply affected.
-However, it is important to take a look at the impact that the opioid epidemic has had on adolescents and young adults throughout the country.
+The opioid epidemic has been raging on for the past several decades.
+Because addiction is a disease that does not discriminate, every demographic has been deeply affected.
+However, it is important to take a look at the impact that the opioid epidemic has had on adolescents and adults.

 I Think My Son is Abusing Opiates

 It is also estimated that one out of every five adolescents and young adults in the US have reported misusing an opioid narcotic, ranging from heroin to a prescription painkiller like oxycodone or hydrocodone.
 If you believe that your son might be abusing opiates, it is important to find out so that you can help point him in the direction of inpatient treatment as quickly as possible.
 Not only is opioid addiction a highly progressive disease, but drugs like heroin and painkillers can severely damage the brain and lead to serious and lasting issues.

 It might be difficult for you to tell whether or not your son is abusing opiates.
 Adolescence can be a difficult time as it stands, and significant hormone changes can also lead to changes in behavior.
 But how can you tell if your son is abusing a serious chemical substance? or if he is simply experiencing the mood swings that go hand in hand with maturation? there are numerous telltale signs and symptoms to keep an eye out for.